Zukzuk/narrowcasting/README.md

 # Komga Narrowcasting App

-A Node.js narrowcasting application designed to serve and manage Komga book images with a simple REST API and frontend interface.
+A Node.js narrowcasting application designed to serve your media library images with a simple REST API and frontend interface.
 This app is Docker-ready and includes configurations for both development and production environments.

 ## CQRS Pattern

-This project follows the CQRS (Command Query Responsibility Segregation) pattern, which separates the responsibilities of commands (write operations) and queries (read operations).
+This project follows the CQRS (Command Query Responsibility Segregation) pattern, which separates the responsibilities of commands ('do' operations) and queries ('read' operations).
-Commands are handled by the CommandHandler and aggregates, while queries are handled by read models.
+Commands are handled by the CommandBus, CommandHandler and aggregates, while queries are handled by readModels.
 Events are used to communicate the results of command execution.
-The Orchestrator class ties everything together, ensuring that commands and queries are processed correctly.

 ## Installation